 Air leaks around windows and doors are often to blame for increased energy costs, and that’s why testing for these leads is essential prior to the drop in temperatures.
-Here are a few simple ways to gage the quality of the insulation that your home has:
+Here are a few simple ways to gauge the quality of the insulation that your home has:

 A Visual Inspection Should be Conducted

 Prior to testing for any air leaks that may exist around the windows and doors, look closely at the interior and exterior of the home for any existing cracks, openings or faulty caulking materials.
 This will give you a good idea of where the areas likely exist that are making your energy bills higher.

 While checking for gaps, feel around suspected areas to test further any suspected areas that are colder than other parts of the home.

 Items to Use:

 To start the smoke test, close all windows and doors, and turn off all fans or other items that may be circulating air in the home.
 Light the incense or the candle, and move it cautiously around the frames, making sure to keep the flame upright.